hukai916/scATACpipe/docs/known_issues.md

 # Known issues

-## 1. jpg image not available in MultiQC html report
+## 1. jpg image may not available in MultiQC html report
 This might be due to too many genes/features are being plotted in a single jpg, which exceeds the jpg pixel limit.
 If this happens, pls use the original pdf file.